 You can submit a draft application, which we will assess free of charge.
 We will then send you a detailed written response on the completeness and quality standard of the submitted documents, and we will inform you about any supplementary information that we would need if you intend to submit a formal application for a licence.

 The application procedure comprises several steps.
-For example, we may ask you to provide supplementary information and (suspending the deadline for consideration) schedule a meeting, or we may need to assess your institution's decision makers.
+For example, we may ask you to provide supplementary information and (suspending the deadline for consideration), we may schedule a meeting and we need to assess your institution's policy makers.
 We have prepared an overview of the steps that you may need to go through.
-Watch the animation about the practical aspects of applying for a licence.